Google Street View: Coverage

 Google announced in May 2017 that it had captured more than 10 e6mi of Street View imagery across 83 countries.
 Maps also include panoramic views taken underwater such as in West Nusa Tenggara underwater coral, in the Grand Canyon, inside museums, and Liwa Desert in United Arab Emirates, which is viewed from camelback.
 In a ten-day trek with Apa Sherpa, Google documented Khumbu, Nepal with its Mount Everest, Sherpa communities, monasteries and schools.

 Google also added landmarks in Egypt, including the Pyramids of Giza, Cairo Citadel, Saqqara, Monastery of Saint Mina, and the Citadel of Qaitbay in the 9 September 2014 release.

 In June 2022, Google announced the company is relaunching their Street View service in India.
 The announcement came six years after the feature was banned in India over security concerns.
 The company has partnered with local technology businesses Tech Mahindra and Genesys to aid in the relaunch of the service.
 As of July 2022, the service is live in 10 cities in India.

-In late 2024, Google announced a significant expansion of its coverage in Africa, using the latest generation of Street View cars and third-party contributors to add more than 70,000 kilometers of roads in Rwanda and Nigeria, with a stated goal of improving logistics and local commerce.
-Further expansions in rural areas of Australia and Canada were also rolled out through early 2025, focusing on previously unmapped regions.